marcel0paixao/login-system/README.md

 # LOGIN SYSTEM

 # Description
-This is a simple login system with CRUD, in this project is utilized HTML5, CSS3, JS, VueJs, Bootstrap, PHP7, MySQL, Ajax (Not now, but I'll do a few alterations in future and include), and MVC architecture.
+This is a simple login system with CRUD, project utilizing HTML5, CSS3, JS, VueJs, Bootstrap, PHP7, MySQL, Ajax (Not now, but I'll do a few alterations in future and include), and MVC architecture.
 In this project, we can create an account, login, edit your personal information and complete delete your account.

 ## Login
 ![](/Public/img/printscreenLogin.png)